SimonMaracine/checkers-engine/tests/results/commentary.md

 Engine 13.0 won the match by a decent margin.
 Taking into account the hash move from the TT in move reordering is a good idea.

+## 13.0 black vs 14.0 white | match--Dec-13--17-35-24--2024.json

+Engine 14.0 won the match, but not by much at all.
+I expected not clearing the TT before every move to improve things more than this.